Position Title: Unit Supervisor – Outer Counties

 - Must possess a valid Texas Driver’s License and provide proof of liability insurance.

 - Must possess a Bachelor’s Degree.

-- Must meet all requirements for a Community Supervision officer
+- Must be a Certified Community Supervision officer by the positions’ effective date.

 - Experience in the supervision of staff preferred, not limited to probation field.